wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/advanced-settings.rst

 Use one of the following methods depending on your operating system version.

-- For Windows versions newer than Windows Vista or Windows Server 2008: :ref:`Advanced Audit Policy Configuration section <advanced_audit_policy_configuration_section>`
+- For Windows versions later than Windows Vista or Windows Server 2008: :ref:`Advanced Audit Policy Configuration section <advanced_audit_policy_configuration_section>`

 - For Windows Vista or Windows Server 2008: :ref:`Audit Policy section <audit_policy_section>`